-TA/RA Orientation modules will be online later this summer.
-All new TAs and RAs can complete the training modules via eLearning by Friday, August 20th.
+TA/RA Orientation modules will be available online by January 3rd.
+All new TAs and RAs can complete the training modules via eLearning by Friday, January 7th.
 Please contact [email protected] for more information.

 Teaching Assistantships (TA’s) and Research Assistantships (RA’s) are different types of graduate assistantships offered to students as a means to receive the financial support necessary to commit to their academic programs.
 Students must be enrolled in a minimum of 9 hours (in the long semester) and must be in good academic standing each semester they are appointed.
 TA and RA appointments are meant to provide students with invaluable experiences in teaching, research and other scholarly activities as well as allowing students to engage in an optimal full-time graduate school experience.

 Graduate Student TA’s are employed a maximum of 20 hours per week to help meet the instructional needs of the university.
 The Graduate TA, under the direction of an assigned faculty member, will aid in the teaching of one or more courses.
 TA’s are paid from departmental funds, appointments and reappointments are subject to several factors and are on a semester-by-semester basis.

 Graduate Student RA’s are employed a maximum of 20 hours per week and are focused on assisting the research efforts of their faculty mentor in a way that relates to the student’s educational objectives.
 Research Assistants are typically paid from individual research awards or from externally funded contracts and grants.
 The Principal Investigator of the award will direct and supervise the RA’s research activities.
 Appointments and reappointments are subject to several factors and are on a semester-by- semester basis.